jldimond/jldimond-fish546-2016/readme.md

 The directory structure is as follows:

-'analyses'  - Files resulting from analyses.
+`analyses/` - Files resulting from analyses.

-'data' -  Information and links to methods and raw data.
+`data/` -  Information and links to methods and raw data.

-'notebooks'	- Jupyter notebooks.
+`notebooks/` - Jupyter notebooks.

-'scripts' - Scripts such as R scripts used for analyses.
+`scripts/` - Scripts such as R scripts used for analyses.